• Skip to primary navigation

 Don't worry if it looks a bit split after the third hēki (egg), it will all come back together.

-• Spread ⅓ C of the caramel sauce on top the top of each of the cakes.
+• Spread ⅓ C of the caramel sauce on top of each of the cakes.

-• Bake for 40 minutes until they spring back in the middle when pressed.
+• Bake for 40 minutes until the cakes spring back in the middle when pressed.

 • Once the cakes have finished baking, remove from the oven and allow them cool in the tins for 5 minutes before flipping them out.